archondigital/archondigital.github.io/_posts/2015-12-16-not-so-lucky.md

 <p class="lead">Capitol Commoners braving the rain to get a ride home.</p>

 I've been stuck in the vicinity of Capitol Commons in Pasig since 9:00pm due to that day's traffic gridlock.
-And since I'm already soaked and bored, I took out my camera and wrapped it with a rain cover.
+And since I'm already soaked and bored, I took out my camera, wrapped it with a rain cover and started shooting.

 Uber was at x5 surge pricing and so was Grabcar.
 I got home at 2:00am, feverish and exhausted.